All existing nutritional calculation methods are inaccurate and occasionally misleading.

 18/03/2022 2:31

-glycemic index and insulin index do not reflect interactions between foods.
-(We usually eat varied food simultaneously) and disregard food sources.
-(Natural vs. processed)
+The glycemic index and insulin index do not reflect interactions between foods.
+We usually eat varied food simultaneously and disregard food sources.

-The glycemic and insulin indexes are an average multi-dimensional matrix that does not regard different food compositions.
-Therefore, making it inaccurate.
+The glycemic and insulin indexes are an average multidimensional matrix that does not consider different food compositions, making them inaccurate.

-The seeming advantage of existing calculation methods in nutrition manifest in their relative simplicity.
-But these methods are not suitable for the 21st century when everyone has a smartphone.
+The seeming advantage of existing calculation methods in nutrition manifests in their relative simplicity.
+However, these methods are unsuitable for the 21st century when everyone has a smartphone.

 The measurement methods available today in nutrition are too simplistic and systematically misleading to many.
 Their only advantage is their simplicity, which is nothing more than a rule of thumb!
 (Very rough)

-• The conclusion of sugars and carbohydrates are a cause of diabetes!
-It does not consider whether the sugar comes from fruit from natural sugar or a cake.
+• The conclusion is that sugars and carbohydrates are a cause of diabetes!
+It does not consider whether the sugar comes from fruit, natural sugar, or a cake.
 (For example)

-• Conclusion It is not advisable to eat starches (such as rice) fundamentally wrong.
+• Conclusion Eating starches (such as rice) is not advisable, which is fundamentally wrong.
 Starches have a glycemic index value and a high insulin index.
-See an instructive example of terrible diabetes (type 2) outbreak in 21st-century China.
+See an instructive example of a terrible diabetes (type 2) outbreak in 21st-century China.

 • Meat, poultry, and cheeses have low glycemic and insulin index values.
 The conclusion that they are healthy and recommended (especially for diabetics) is fundamentally wrong!

 • People are afraid to gain weight and do not consume natural oils and fats because of their high caloric value.
-However, calculating caloric values is entirely incorrect, especially concerning various fats and emulsifiers.
-There is no distinction between industrialized oils (such as margarine), most of which are highly toxic and harmful, and natural oils and fats.
+However, calculating caloric values is incorrect, especially concerning various fats and emulsifiers.
+There is no distinction between industrialized oils (such as margarine), most highly toxic and harmful, and natural oils and fats.

 A practical example illustrates the drawbacks of using the glycemic and insulin indexes.
 Due to processed foods & beverages, Type 2 diabetes has become an epidemic in China.

-Due to processed foods & beverages, Type 2 diabetes has become an epidemic in China.
+Due to processed foods and beverages, Type 2 diabetes has become an epidemic in China.
 The Chinese diet, even today, is not very rich in sugars.

 Link: Many patients (also healthy people) use the Glycemic index and Insulin index without knowing their drawbacks.

-A combination of an industrialized diet, an unhealthy, leisure-free lifestyle, and constant stress is devastating to the body and mind.
+A combination of an industrialized diet, an unhealthy, leisure-free lifestyle, and constant stress devastates the body and mind.

 The leading cause of T2D is transitioning from a plant-based diet to a highly processed and industrialized animal protein diet combined with a stressful lifestyle.

-• The most notable dietary change in the period under consideration is a dramatic consumption increase in meat, dairy, pastries, and fast food.
+• The most notable dietary change in the period under consideration is a dramatic increase in meat, dairy, pastries, and fast food consumption.
 Chinese cuisine is based mainly on frying; switching to cheaply refined oils has turned them into trans fats.

 • China's meteoric development has put heavy pressure on its population.